1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/USAGE.md

     Above you see the content of xml file: /tmp/tmp.EUK5kzW5Ep Copy that xml file to your OFFLINE computer (the computer where your private keys are securely stored) for transaction signing with offline/sign.sh

 The output of the script was a new xml file, containing the filled-out template with all the entered information in the right place.
-There was no signature yet in this data, it's just the preparation for the signing that we did on the _offline_ computer as a next step.
+There was no signature yet in this data, it was just the preparation for the signing that we were supposed to do on the _offline_ computer as a next step.<br/>
+<sup>Note: Do the _math_: We had 10000 satoshis to spend, and intended to give 1000 to address 1FaqXRmQiYyGizWS9fK3GN6Y9GeSxPyRt1 and 3000 to address 1DESJbwXNkqbFWuTnygNnGWtzz85KNSfKm.
+Which implies that the _rest_ went to the blockchain miners as a fee.
+A fee of 6000 satoshis for a transaction of this kind was quite normal by the time of this writing, as fees are calculated on the basis of bytes transmitted, not amount spent.
+The only reason that, in the transaction we speak about in this article, the fee was unproportionally high compared to the amounts spent was the fact that the spent amounts were _very low_.
+Miner fees can be quite volatile - if you want to get a feeling for the current miner fees when you create your next transaction, have a look at the '_mempool_', e.g. (https://jochen-hoenicke.de/queue/ )</sup><br/>

 ## OFFLINE: Signing the transaction